cardano-foundation/CIPs/CIP-0001/README.md

 Category | Description
 ---      | ---
-Plutus   | Changes or additions to Plutus, following the process described in [CIP-0035][] Ledger   | For proposals regarding the Cardano ledger, following the process described in [CIP-0084][https://github.com/cardano-foundation/CIPs/pull/456]
 Catalyst | For proposals affecting Project Catalyst or the Jörmungandr project, following the process described in ?

+> **Note** Authors may leave the category as `?` should they not be sure under which `Type`,`Class` or `Category` their proposal falls; editors will eventually assign one or reject the proposal altogether should it relate to an area where the CIP process does not apply.

-#### Project Enlisting
+### Project Enlisting

 Projects of the Cardano ecosystem that intend to follow the CIP process must explicitly enlist themselves and commit to the following: